MoonPoet/xaprb-src/content/blog/garmin-vivomove-hr-smartwatch.md

   some missed notifications every now and then (perhaps a different issue).
 But the app wouldn't show me any historical metrics such as heart rate or steps.
   It just said I needed to sync the watch, no matter how many times I synced it.
-  I submitted a support request and never got a response, even ten days later as I write this post.[^support] Meanwhile I tried resetting the watch, turning bluetooth on and off, removing the watch from the app and re-initializing it, deleting and reinstalling the app... and nothing worked.
+  I submitted a support request and never got a response, even as I write this post ten days later (update: 23 days later, still no response).[^support] Meanwhile I tried resetting the watch, turning bluetooth on and off, removing the watch from the app and re-initializing it, deleting and reinstalling the app... and nothing worked.
 I ended up with a nonfunctional watch, at least with regards to some of the things I wanted it